 We tried gathering a lot of opinions from the owners who were selling their Sirius S80 via online portals and social media.
 Although apart from a few glitches, the satisfaction level was quite okay.
 Also we found people having the Sirius Grand 1.5 to be more satisfied than the 1.3 version owners.

 However even those who currently own one, fear a lot about its resale and future in Pakistan.
-It’s more like a ticking time bomb, and people who were selling their Sirius, just wanted to get rid of it even if the vehicle was trouble free.
+It’s more like a ticking time bomb, and people who were selling their Sirius, just wanted to get rid of it even when the vehicle was trouble free.

 Availability of Spares